gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 *Then you may cast me into chains,*
 *Then I will gladly go to my ruin!"*

-Faust bets that no moment will ever satisfy him — that he will never want time to stop, that the desire for more will always override the pleasure of the present.
+Faust bets that no moment will ever satisfy him.
+That he will never want time to stop.
+That the desire for more will always override the pleasure of the present.

-Mephistopheles bets that he can produce such a moment — a moment of pure satisfaction that will make Faust want to stay.
+Mephistopheles bets that he can produce such a moment, a moment of pure satisfaction that will make Faust want to stay.

 This transforms the traditional pact.